University of Bradford2015 League Table Ranking 77

 - Career Development Services.
 The professionals in this team are experts in helping students get the career they want.
-Students can expect impartial career advice; help with finding part-time work, placements, vacation work and graduate jobs, there are also workshops to help write CVs, fill in forms and give great interviews.
+Students can expect impartial career advice, help with finding part-time work, placements, vacation work and graduate jobs.
+There are also workshops to help write CVs, fill in forms and give great interviews.

 - Entrepreneurship.
 It may be that at some point during your University studies – or after you’ve graduated – you decide that you would like to start up your own business.
-The University of Bradford offer schemes exclusive to our students and graduates which can help with every aspect of starting your own business.
+The University of Bradford offer schemes exclusive to its students and graduates which can help with every aspect of starting your own business.

 - The University of Bradford has a student support centre known as The Hub.
 It is the centre of most of the student support services, and students are encouraged to consider The Hub as a one-stop-shop for all needs.

 - The Disability Services team are well equipped to help in all kinds of ways.
 Visit the website to find out about disability services at the University of Bradford.

 - The large main hall is used for badminton, five-a-side football, trampolining, archery, basketball, volleyball, cricket, netball, martial arts and various fitness activities.
-The small hall is available for a variety of activities, including fencing, martial arts and exercise classes; while the studio facility provides space for activities such as Tae Kwon do, Aerobics, Zumba, Body Pump and Salsa.
+The small hall is available for a variety of activities, including fencing, martial arts and exercise classes; while the studio facility provides space for activities such as Tae Kwon do, aerobics, Zumba, body pump and Salsa.
 There are also two squash courts at the facility.

-Availability of part-time work
+Availability of Part-Time Work

 - The JobShop helps students find part-time work, on and off campus.